dezeroku/network_layout/README.md

 This network is run on VLAN `80` and in most cases requires you to provide a DHCP server on the emergency device (e.g. a laptop that's connected directly to the device being recovered).

 The only exception from this rule is `mainrouter` that is set to a static IP of `192.168.80.1` on the same VLAN.
+In it's case it's recommended to rely on DHCP in VLAN `99` and obtain IP in the `192.168.1.1` subnet, as it is the only one that allows incoming SSH traffic.